max-mapper/taco/readme.md

 - keep apps running. process monitoring + logging with [mon](https://github.com/visionmedia/mon) and [mongroup](https://github.com/visionmedia/node-mongroup)
 - nginx powered virtual hosts (subdomain routing to multiple apps)
 - runs `npm install` and `npm start` on your app to build + deploy it

+### wishlist

+feel free to open an issue for these and declare that you want to work on them, then send a PR :)

+- docker support
+- web admin ui
+- automated domain registration + dns configuration
+- support other compute providers via http://npmjs.org/pkgcloud integration
+- cli client for things like `taco logs`, `taco restart appname` etc

 ## quickstart